ejskipper/chatbot/README.md

+# Chatbot

+This is a React app for a simple chatbot which echoes the user's messages.

+As this is a design and UI focused project, there is no backend; all messages will be lost when the page is refreshed.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).